chromaui/chromatic-docs/faq.md

 # Frequently asked questions

-If you have a question not covered in our documentation, contact us via our in-app chat.
+If you have a question not covered in our documentation, contact us via our <a class="intercom-concierge-bot">in-app chat</a>.

 ## Comparison with other tools